Statement on Corporate Governance Pursuant to Sections 289f and 315d German Commercial Code (HGB)

 Diversity on the Executive Board (Code recommendation B.1)

 According to recommendation B.1 of the Code, the Supervisory Board shall take diversity into account when appointing Executive Board members.
 When appointing the members of the Executive Board, the Supervisory Board cannot also take into account diversity because the Company currently has only two Executive Board members.
 Given that the Executive Board comprises just two members – a number the Company believes to be adequate and whose positions will remain filled for the foreseeable future – the recommendations in the Code to aim for diversity do not appear feasible for the time being.
-Furthermore, the Supervisory Board does not consider it appropriate to select Executive Board members based on criteria such as orientation or race, but instead to rely on personality and expertise only.
+Fur-thermore, the Supervisory Board does not consider it appropriate to select Executive Board members based on criteria such as gender, age, religion or origin, but instead to rely on personality and expertise only.

 Formation of a Nomination Committee (Code recommendation D.4)